DaSpaceJesus/CarMaintenanceTracker/readme.md

 # Car Maintenance Tracker 🚗

-A simple Flask web app to track your car's maintenance history.
-Log services like oil changes, tire rotations, inspections, and more—all in one place.
+A simple app to track your car's maintenance history.
+Log services like oil changes and more—all in one place.

 ## Features